thomscoder/orchestra/README.md

 # How to run it?

-The app works over a small Websockets and webRTC implementation.
+The app works over a small Websocket sever written in Go and a webRTC implementation.
-The client is hosted on Vercel while the peer server is hosted on Heroku (you can simply add your own server via either heroku buttons, peerjs docs or leaving it blank for peerjs to use its own default servers -> One of peerjs default servers is already set up in the .env-sample file).
+The client is hosted on Vercel while the peer server is hosted on Heroku (simply add your own server via either heroku buttons, peerjs docs or leaving it blank for peerjs to use its own default servers -> One of peerjs default servers is already set up in the .env-sample file).

 <h1>How to share your screen</h1>

-- Start the local server on a port of your choice
+- Start the local server
-- Paste the given URL from the server in the respective field on the client.
+- Paste the given wss URL from the server in the respective field on the client.
-- Click "Server"
-- Done!

-The client will now establish a ws to your local server (you can check in the console if there's no error)
+Once "Server" is clicked the client will establish a web socket to your local server (you can check in the console if there's no error)

-- Click share screen and send the generated Room ID to whoever you want.
+- Now click share screen and share the generated ID.

 <h1>To watch the screen</h1>

 - Paste the ID
-- Click "Get screen".
+- Click
 - Done!

 # Requirements to run the local server